anvilproject/anvil-portal/content/ncpi/platforms.md

 <social-youtube url="https://www.youtube.com/channel/UCBbHCj7kUogAMFyBAzzzfUw"></social-youtube>
 </socials>

 The NHGRI Genomic Data Science Analysis, Visualization, and Informatics Lab-space, or AnVIL, is NHGRI's genomic data resource that leverages a cloud-based infrastructure for democratizing genomic data access, sharing, and computing across large genomic, and genomic-related data sets.

 In addition to downloading copies of data to local computers and servers, users will have the option to work with data in a secure cloud environment, where they can also use common bioinformatics tools and packages and develop and share their own software tools.
-For more information, see the [AnVIL Platform Fact Sheet](/ncpi/platforms/anvil).
+[Learn more about AnVIL](/ncpi/platforms/anvil).

 ## NHLBI BioData Catalyst